What is consignment?

 In a brick-and-mortar retail shop, people can bring their new or used merchandise to be sold by the store’s salespeople.
 For example, a jewelry designer looking to sell their products might speak with a local clothing and accessories consignment store about establishing a regular display case there.
 This allows the designer to receive a portion of the sales when customers buy the pieces, while saving on all of the overhead costs of operating a dedicated storefront on their own.

-On an eCommerce platform, small businesses or individuals can usually upload their items onto a common marketplace.
+On an eCommerce website, small businesses or individuals can usually upload their items onto a common marketplace.
 Just like with physical shops, sellers vary in their level of selectivity and type of retail they focus on.
 For example, there are online consignment stores that cater exclusively to high-end designer labels.
 The famous eCommerce retailer eBay has also branched out into consignment, where users can commission certified sellers to handle the sale of certain kinds of items.

 Note that consignment deals are not the same as purchasing items wholesale, when a retailer might buy a large quantity of merchandise from the manufacturer or brand and sell it in their own stores at a higher price value than the items originally cost (known as a markup).
 In that case, the ownership of the products has fully changed hands and all profit from in-store sales will go towards the retailer.